apollo1234567890/Flashcards/README.md

 # Flashcards
-Flashcards for learning languages on kivy
+Flashcards for learning languages on kivy / python